AdityaC4/AdityaC4/README.md

 > /a-dit-tya/

 I'm a Security enthusiast and Software Developer who loves dabbling in cryptography, networks, and CTFs.
-I'm a college student, love Mathematics, and want to learn more about how people work psychologically.
+I'm a college student, love Mathematics, and want to learn more about how the world works.

 ### Lets connect!!!
 <img src="assets/connection.gif" width=100 height=80>